Thomasia pauciflora

-Thomasia paniculata, commonly known as few-flowered thomasia, is a species of flowering plant in the family Malvaceae and is endemic to the south-west of Western Australia.
+Thomasia pauciflora, commonly known as few-flowered thomasia, is a species of flowering plant in the family Malvaceae and is endemic to the south-west of Western Australia.
 It is a slender, erect or straggling shrub with egg-shaped leaves and pink to purple, occasionally white flowers.

 Description

 Thomasia pauciflora is a slender, erect or straggling shrub that typically grows to 0.2–1.5 m high and up to 1 m wide, its new growth densely covered with rust-coloured, star-shaped hairs.
 The leaves are egg-shaped, 15–45 mm long and 3–12 mm wide on a petiole 6–18 mm long with kidney-shaped stipules at the base.
 The edges of the leaves are wavy, sometimes lobed and both sides are covered with scattered rust-coloured, star-shaped hairs.
 The flowers are 12–15 mm in diameter and arranged in racemes of up to 4 on a peduncle up to 20–25 mm long.
 Each flower is on a pedicel 2–4 mm long with egg-shaped bracts and similar bracteoles 3–5 mm long at the base.
 The sepals are pink to purple, occasionally white, and covered with star-shaped hairs.
 Flowering occurs from August to February.